This is the final brief I will be allowed to file

 whether the religious or political messages of my photos are accurate,

-but Becker establishes such photos as mine as "political material" and
+but Becker establishes such photos as mine as "political material"

 "political messages".
 Demarest further establishes that "political